stat4701/2014/_posts/2014-04-26-stephens-project-review.md

 	<section>
 ## Suggestions?

-- Making long knitr doc more navigable
+- Long knitr doc is not easily navigable
-- Repetitive code for graphing, especially in applying fill and stroke colors
+- Repetitive code for ggplot graphing
+- Customization of ggthemes
+- adding fill/stroke colors to theme
 - Color-coding of R code in rmd
 </section>
 	<section>
 ## Lessons learned

 - knitr is awesome!
-- For those comfortable using SQL, building an SQL view and pulling data in with RODBC package worked cleanly.
+- For SQL geeks, SQL view -> RODBC is clean workflow.
 - Beware of the *family* parameter in *glm()*.
 - When too many points, aggregate with ddply.
+- factor-ize numerical values with sapply
 </section>
 </section>